This is done in intense workshops. This year, the task was to develop a PostCityKit: ideas, strategies, tools and prototypes to improve our cities.

 Human community as a resilience against economic, social and natural collapse.

 Resilience describes the ability of a system to cope with change and to hold the system in a stable equilibrium.
 These changes can be of various types, for example a large-scale destruction due to an earthquake, changes of a political system or strong migration.
 We were searching for a solution, that works for all spatial and temporal scales and that doesn’t depend on any state of technological development.
-We found, that the most important point to cope with changes is the existence or the re-establishment of human communication.
+We found, that the most important point to cope with changes in a system with human involvement is the existence or the re-establishment of human communication.

 The least common denominator that we found is the bar acting as a nucleus for human communication.
-For me, the bar stands for a place where people meet, start talking and share ideas.
+The bar represents a place where people meet, start talking and share ideas.

 The first re-establishment should always be based on a de-centralized human communication.
 Personal needs can be discussed and approaches to solving a problem can be found.
 This way, the reaction to changes is kept a grassroots development.
-Following, depending on the available technology, the communication to other PostCityBars can be established.
-This can be done either by physical connections like messengers or by telemetry (e.g. wireless mesh networks).
+Following, depending on the available infrastructure, the communication to other PostCityBars can be established.

 We opened our first PostCityBar at our final presentation.
 More impressions from the workshops can be found here: Future Innovators Summit (2015) on flickr.